-This Handbook provides an outline of the role that Judicial Officers play in a human trafficking case as one of the primary functionaries in our criminal justice system.
-The role of the Judicial Officers has been derived from existing laws, judgements, policies, Government Orders and Standard Operating Procedures issued to combat trafficking.
+This Handbook provides an outline of the role that Prosecuting Officers play in a human trafficking case as one of the primary functionaries in our criminal justice system.
+The role of the PP has been derived from existing laws, judgements, policies, Government Orders and Standard Operating Procedures issued to combat trafficking.

-This handbook has two segments:
+This handbook has three segments:

-- Role of Judicial Officers This provides the role of the Judicial Officer in a sequential manner right from the start of the case, from the first remand hearing to the judgement. - II.
-Policies and Schemes This provides the relevant policies and schemes of the Government of Telangana that can be used for the welfare and rehabilitation of the victim.
-This segment also provides the relevant court rulings that the Judiciary can use.
+- I. Role of Prosecuting Officers This provides the role of the prosecuting officers sequentially right from the start of the case, from the first remand hearing to the judgement. - II.
+Draft Templates This provides a suggestive list of templates that can be used by the prosecuting officers for filing relevant applications in the court especially those related to Government Policies and Schemes. - III.
+Policies and Schemes This provides the relevant policies and schemes of Government of Telangana that can be used for the welfare and rehabilitation of the victim.